DanielSoares34/ProjetoGit/Readme.md

-This isn't in the end
+It's just the beginning, this isn't the end
+The future's a mystery and anything goes
+Loves is confusing and life is hard
+You fight to survive, 'cause you made it this far